 Cedardale Health & Fitness Club

 After a fire destroyed the Cedardale Health and Fitness Club, we worked with the team to rebuild a new facility.
-The new two story structure will include a pool, locker rooms, pro-shop, lounge, rehabilitation room, basketball courts, racquetball courts, yoga and spin studios.
+The new two story structure includes a commercial kitchen, group exercise and cycling studio, pool, locker rooms, pro-shop, lounge, rehabilitation room and basketball courts.

 New York, NY